 Jessica hadn’t been quite truthful about her on-air reporting experience.
 But she learned on the job, covering a wide range of stories as a general assignment reporter.
 And while her blatant ambition failed to endear her to her newsroom colleagues, it was clear that Houston’s TV viewing audience found her immensely appealing.

 In 1971, Jessica was appointed to the Saturday night news anchor spot, becoming the first anchorwoman in the south.
-Shortly thereafter, KHOU moved into the top spot in the ratings, due in part to Jessica’s popularity.
+Shortly thereafter, KHOU Newswatch 11 jumped to the #1 spot in the ratings, due in part to Jessica’s popularity.